Chinmay-Garg/PS-Band/README.md

 ### Documentation

 Our artefact is called PS Band, short for 'Party Safe Band'.
-It's main purpose is to help promote responsible drinking.
+PS Band is a sort of tracker (like Fitbit, for example) but instead of tracking your steps, it tracks your Blood Alcohol Content (BAC).
+It is basically a battery powered ESP32 microcontroller which is connected to a alcohol sensor.
+The idea is that everyone in the group wears a PS Band, which is connected to their phone and sends the wearer’s BAC information over Bluetooth.
+Therefore, after implementing the server, everyone will be able to monitor their own and additionally, their friends’ BAC values.

 ### Software